-- The foreground monitor executes as a part of the user program, and target system interrupts can be enabled during monitor program execution for applications that have strict real-time processing requirements. - The foreground monitor can be customized.
+- The foreground monitor executes as a part of the user program, and target system interrupts can be enabled during monitor program execution for applications that have strict real-time processing requirements. - The 68040 MMU can be enabled, instruction and data caches can be enabled, and the target system can perform DMA. - The foreground monitor can be customized.